cestrrada/Portfolio/_projects/omega.md

 version: 1.0
 featured: omega/featured.jpg
-excerpt: An Android pseudo-application that allows users to book and manage their flight reservations.
+description: An Android pseudo-application that allows users to book and manage their flight reservations.
 ---

 ### Overview